 Start-up founders aren’t always the best salespeople or the best at marketing.

 I once used a graphic design service where the sales director was the co-founder.
 The guy had no notion of how to talk with customers who asked too many questions.
 My editor Dave usually asks multiple questions when beginning to use a service for the first time.

 This helps us make sure we won’t be wasting our time in reaching support afterward.
 The co-founder of this graphic design company, after a mere 7th question, said, “Our services might not be a good option for you.”

 The question was: Is the turnaround time usually this late?

 Since we hit the question on the weekend, the answer was simple.
 He could have said, “We don’t work on weekends.”
 Instead, he acted defensively and impatiently.
-He failed to understand the customer.
+He didn’t understand the customer.